 - All equipment is EMC emissions tested so that it can be safely used in hospital and IVF environments.

-- A special DC controller (DC60) is available to avoid microscopic vibrations seen when using AC pulsed power to heat the stage.
+- A special controller (WSC96) is available to avoid microscopic vibrations seen when using AC pulsed power to heat the stage.
 This is crucial when using high magnification or confocal observations.